bhanupratapjain/distributed-kv-store/README.md

 - Register a new server in the network.
 - Remove a dead or partitioned server from the network.
 - Heartbeat leader every t seconds, to check if's alive.
-- Hold an election to elect a new leader if the leader dies.
+- Elect a new leader if the leader dies.

 ### Assumptions
-- If there is no response from the follower when the leader updates follower logs, then the respective follower is assumed to be dead and we remove it out of the system.
+- If there is no response from the follower when the leader updates follower logs, then the respective follower is assumed to be dead (not network failure) and we remove it out of the system.
 To put this follower back into the network we have to manually restart it and register it to the load balancer.
 Once registered to the load balancer, it will sync itself to